-Country/Region: Zambia

-Project Title: Climate Change Adaptation of Livelihoods through Rural Finance (CALRF)

-Thematic Focal Area: Agriculture

-Implementing Entity: International Fund for Agricultural Development (IFAD)

-Executing Entities: Ministry of Green Economy and Environment

-AF Project ID: AF00000280

-IE Project ID: Requested Financing from Adaptation Fund (US Dollars): 10,000,000

-Reviewer and contact person: Dirk Lamberts Co-reviewer(s): Imen Meliane

-IE Contact Person: Paxina Chileshe-Toe

-Technical Summary

-The project "Climate Change Adaptation of Livelihoods through Rural Finance (CALRF)" aims to build and enhance resilience and adaptive capacities of 43,400 people (8,680 households) to cope with extreme weather events through institutional strengthening and promoting diversified, resilient and sustainable community livelihood options.
-This will be done through the three components below:

-Component 1: Building and promoting equitably diversified, resilient and sustainable community livelihood options (USD 5,757,000);

-Component 2: Innovative local financing systems to build community adaptive capacities in climate sensitive sectors (USD 1,857,000);

-Component 3: Enhancing district-level planning, awareness-raising and knowledge management for evidence-based resilience and adaptive capacity building (USD 808,000).

-Requested financing overview:

-Project/Programme Execution Cost: USD 804,590 Total Project/Programme Cost: USD 9,216,590

-Implementing Fee: USD 783,410 Financing Requested: USD 10,000,000

-The initial technical review raised several issues, such as the need to recognize the use of unidentified sub-projects (USPs), to provide more information on the blended finance facility and to justify the full cost of adaptation reasoning, as was discussed in a number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
+Country/Region: Project Title: Thematic Focal Are Implementing Entity Executing Entities: AF Project ID: IE Project ID: Reviewer and conta IE Contact Person: r: International Fund for Agricultural Development (IFAD) Ministry of Green Economy and Environment AF00000280 Requested Financing from Adaptation Fund (US Dollars): 10,000,000 Ict person: Marcus Johannesson Co-reviewer(s): Technical Summary The project "Climate Change Adaptation of Livelihoods through Rural Finance (CALRF)" aims to build and enhance resilience and adaptive capacities of 43,400 people (8,680 households) to cope with extreme weather events through institutional strengthening and promoting diversified, resilient and sustainable community livelihood options.
+This will be done through the three components below: Component 1 : Building and promoting equitably diversified, resilient and sustainable community livelihood options (USD 1,574,900); Component 2 : Innovative local financing systems to build community adaptive capacities in climate sensitive sectors (USD 6,529,100); Component 3 : Enhancing district-level planning, awareness-raising and knowledge management for evidence-based resilience and adaptive capacity building (USD 454,000).
+Requested financing overview: Project/Programme Execution Cost: USD 658,590 Total Project/Programme Cost: USD 9,216,590 Implementing Fee: USD 783,410 Financing Requested: USD 10,000,000 to provide more information on the blended finance facility and to justify the full cost of adaptation reasoning, as was discussed in a number of Clarification Requests (CRs) and Corrective Action Requests (CARs) raised in the review.
 The second technical review found that the proposal has not addressed most of the CR and CAR requests.
 The substantive changes to the proposal have led to additional concerns regarding maladaptation, technical soundness of the interventions, not-justified use of USPs, among others, as is reflected in a number of additional CRs and CARs raised in the review.
 The third technical review finds that the substantive changes to the proposal have mostly been reversed.
 The proposal has not addressed most of the CR and CAR.
 The likelihood of maladaptation has not been addressed, and the review has identified additional concerns regarding ESP and GP compliance and the implementation/execution arrangements.
-Date: 13 September 2024
+The fourth technical review finds that several of the outstanding CRs and CARs from the third review has been addressed.
+Still some issues remain in relation to the need to have more detailed-out activities and more clearly illustrate the gender mainstreaming in these, lack of clarity regarding how the proposal is addressing the ESPs, absence of core indicator and AF aligned disbursement schedule and some other minor issues.
+Date: 21 February 2025

+The initial technical review raised several issues, such as the need to recognize the use of unidentified sub-projects (USPs),